Gérson: Career

 Gérson was born and spent his childhood in the city of Niterói, just to the eastern side of Guanabara Bay from Rio de Janeiro, then the capital of the former Rio de Janeiro State.
 In school, he was nicknamed papagaio (parrot), a nickname he kept throughout his life and which many of his fellow footballers used when addressing him.

 Both his father and uncle were professional footballers in Rio.
 His father was a close friend of the legendary Zizinho, widely held as the best Brazilian footballer before Pelé, a superstar with Flamengo and a forward in the 1950 national team, along with Vasco da Gama's Ademir Menezes and Flamengo's Jair da Rosa Pinto.
 So when Gérson announced he intended to become a footballer himself, he found little opposition at home.

-As a boy, his heroes had been the aforementioned midfielders Zizinho and Jair and Vasco da Gama's Danilo Alvim.
-However, in his first club, Flamengo, he was eventually cast in the same mold as the most influential midfield player of that era, Didi.
-The young Gérson combined technique and an extremely potent left-foot shot with intelligence and an uncanny ability to control the game from the midfield.
-One of his greatest assets was his ability to switch defence into attack with one long, laser-like pass from deep inside his own half.
-Soon, he was being talked of as a successor to Didi.
+As a boy, Gérson was influenced by midfielders Zizinho and Jair, as well as Vasco da Gama's Danilo Alvim.
+At Flamengo, his playing style was compared with that of midfielder Didi.
+Gérson was known for his technique, left-footed shooting and passing from midfield, including long passes from deep positions.
+He was later regarded as a possible successor to Didi.

 Within a year of making his professional debut for Flamengo in 1959, he was called to the Brazilian 'amateur' team in the Pan-American Games in Chicago.
 A year later he was a lynchpin of the side at the Rome Olympics where he scored four goals, but Brazil did not make it beyond the group phase.
 By 1961, he was the playmaker in Flamengo.
 He had also been recruited into the full national squad to defend the World Cup in Chile by the new national coach Aymore Moreira.
 Yet his dreams of combining with the bandy-legged 'Little Bird' Garrincha, along with Pelé and Didi in Chile were dashed when he suffered a serious knee injury.
 Forced to undergo surgery, he couldn't get himself back into Moreira's squad.
 It would be one of many injuries to blight his career.